ThomasWalter/drug_screen/notebook/notebook.rst

 control): ``cecog_classifiers/classifier_2016_08_10_only_observed_classes``.

 This is in any case a working solution.
-The kidney class can be either removed or joined with polylobed or interphase.
+The kidney class can be either removed or joined with polylobed or interphase, or maintained in the drug-screen data and not in the mitocheck data set.
+As a matter of fact, we could argue that this kind of situation is typical when comparing screens, and that the EMD allows us to compare profiles with different classes, as long as we can define a cost matrix between the classes.

 In order to build a joined classifier, I made a script that joins two arff files: ``src/join_classifiers.py``